• Skip to primary navigation

 With this simple recipe, you can make your own version of this delicious Turkish kebab dish and serve it to your family and friends.

-• Lamb mince - The main ingredient for kofte is minced lamb and its fat content is as important as the quality of the meat.
+- Lamb mince - The main ingredient for kofte is minced lamb and its fat content is as important as the quality of the meat.
 Ideally, it should have %20 fat for soft and delicious koftes.
 Using lean minced meat will make them dry and tough.
 You can also use beef or chicken mince.
-However, you might need to add some extra fat to your mixture to achieve a juicy&soft Koftas.
+However, you might need to add some extra fat to your mixture to achieve juicy and soft koftas.

 Step-by-Step Instructions